qoherent/riahub_landing/README.md

 <h1 align="center">About Qoherent</h1>

-<p align="center">Qoherent™ is a technology company that specializes in AI development for software-defined radios, focusing on streamlining the workflow for radio signal processing engineers and researchers in wireless technologies with software and IP products.
-Intelligent radios integrate machine learning-based signal processing to build more robust, aware, and adaptive radiofrequency (RF) communications and sensing systems that generally outperform traditional radio systems.</p>
+<p align="center">Qoherent™ is a technology company that specializes in AI development for software-defined radios (SDR’s), focusing on streamlining the workflow for radio signal processing engineers and researchers in wireless technologies with software and data products.</p>

 <p align="center">
-Qoherent creates data-driven solutions using machine learning techniques for passive sensing of the RF spectrum to identify and analyze signals such as LTE, 5GNR, and more.
-Our product offering includes application-specific IP composed of datasets and models, as well as design tools that help engineers bridge the knowledge gap between the RF and ML domains.
-Qoherent also investigates applications of quantum machine learning as applied to real-world RF problems.
+Qoherent helps scientists and engineers explore applications of AI on software-defined radios.
+We strive to propel intelligent radio innovations through rapid prototyping and design automation tools that are tightly integrated with existing commercial technologies.
+Focused on the complex spectrum conditions inherent to the space, telecommunications, and defense sectors, we empower our customers to create AI-enabled solutions for more effective sensing and communications systems.
 </p>

 <p align="center">
-Qoherent’s team of RF and machine learning experts are passionate about working with scientists and engineers to solve hard problems.
-We come from a diverse background that includes test & measurement, data analytics, and cybersecurity.
-We are experts in bridging the gap between machine learning and radio signal processing.
 </p>

 <hr>

-<h1 align="center">How to start editing</h1>
+<h3 align="center">How to start editing</h3>

 1. Clone the repository
 2. CD into it and `hugo server` to launch in `localhost:1313`

-<h1 align="center">Where to edit</h1>
+<h4 align="center">Where to edit</h4>

 - To edit the text in the center navigate to `layout/index.html` and edit the `<p>` tags with class text
 - To edit all surrounding text edit the text in `hugo.toml`